-Certain customers of Langfang D&G, a principal operating subsidiary of the Group, financed their purchases of the Group's plants through finance leases provided by third-party leasing companies and Shanghai Topp.
-Under the leasing arrangements, Langfang D&G provided guarantee to the third-party leasing companies and Shanghai Topp that in the event of customer default, the third-party leasing companies and Shanghai Topp have the rights to demand Langfang D&G to repay the outstanding lease payments due from the customers for the repossession of the leased plants.
-As at 31 December 2020, the Group's maximum exposure to such guarantees was approximately RMB91,570,000 (2019: RMB76,769,000).
+Certain customers of Langfang D&G, a principal operating subsidiary of the Group, financed their purchases of the Group's plants through finance leases provided by Shanghai Topp.
+Under the leasing arrangements, Langfang D&G provided guarantee to Shanghai Topp that in the event of customer default, Shanghai Topp has the rights to demand Langfang D&G to repay the outstanding lease payments due from the customers for the repossession of the leased plants.
+As at 31 December 2021, the Group's maximum exposure to such guarantees was approximately RMB74,531,000 (2020: RMB91,570,000).